The Board of Trustees of the Eynsham Partnership Academy are the legal governors and trustees of the Trust and the directors of the company.

 Rain Newton-Smith is a primary school appointed director.
 Rain is the Chief Economist at CBI and previously worked at Oxford Economics as Head of Emerging Markets and before that on monetary policy and international forecasts for the MPC at the Bank of England.

-Jane is a secondary school appointed director and chair of the standards committee of the EPA.
+Jane is a secondary school appointed trustee and chair of the standards committee of the EPA.
 She is also chair of governors of Bartholomew School - where she has been governor for more than twenty years.
 Jane is also the quality of teaching and learning governor of Eynsham Community Primary School.
 She had a diverse and rich experience as a secondary school teacher and leader in the UK and overseas.
 Jane was leader of a large secondary school department for a number of years.
 One of her roles overseas included involvement in secondary teacher training.